 Suppose that $\hat L$ is the corresponding spectral projection of $L$ (which, in this case, is real).
 The matrix $\hat L$ can be decomposed into a sum of diagonal (corresponding to the second order term in $L$) and non-diagonal term (corresponding to first order term in $L$), i.e.,

-In this problem we are trying to find not the eigenvalue of $\hat L$ of largest magnitude but the largest (they are real) eigenvalue and a transformation is required.
-As we mentioned in Section~\ref{sec:pert} this can be accomplished by applying power iteration to a matrix obtained from a discrete-in-time approximation of the ODE
+\jqw{In this problem the eigenvalues are real and we are trying to find the largest non-zero eigenvalue instead of the eigenvalue with largest magnitude.
+We must first transform $\hat L$ so that the largest eigenvalues of $\hat L$ corresponds to the magnitude dominant eigenvalues of the transformed matrix.
+As we mentioned in Section~\ref{sec:pert} this can be accomplished using the matrix obtained from a discrete-in-time approximation of the ODE }

 i.e., by exponentiating the matrix $t\hat L$ for very large $t.$ For example, for sufficiently small $\varepsilon>0$, the eigenvalue, $\mu$, of largest magnitude, of the matrix